 The collection consists of posters relating to various aspects of European integration purchased by the Library in collaboration with the Department of Politics, Languages & International Studies (PoLIS) and the Faculty of Humanities & Social Sciences as a teaching and research resource for academic staff and students.

-Selected to give a representative overview, the posters feature the languages of most European countries, but focus mainly on French, German, Italian, Spanish and English.
+Selected to give a representative overview, the posters feature the languages of most European countries, but focus mainly on French, German, and English.
 They cover a wide range of political and social issues, from the environment to immigration, in a European context, documenting the visual communication of information, ideas and agenda to audiences across the continent.
-The posters were used to convey complex, sometimes fairly abstract, messages to large groups of people, they provide a colourful snapshot of a particular moment in European history.
+The posters, used to convey complex, sometimes fairly abstract, messages to large groups of people, provide a colourful snapshot of a particular moment in European history.

 Most of the posters, which date from the 1990s through to 2012, were produced by or for the European Union; a smaller number were produced by those opposed to it.
 As part of an evolving European culture, they present views of a common identity while also evidencing the continuing individuality of European Union member states.

 A catalogue providing full details of the contents of the EU Posters Collection is available in PDF format.